DocTer: Documentation Guided Fuzzing for Testing Deep Learning API Functions: Evaluation and Results

 To show the impact of our rule extraction design (Section~\ref{sec:rule_construction}), we conduct an ablation study, where we do not use the conditional probabilities (Eq.~\ref{eq:cond_prob}) when constructing rules (the set $R$) and instead set the \code{min\_confidence} to 0 (instead of the settings in Section~\ref{sec:setup}).
 Under these settings, any frequent subtree in $trees(D_f)$ and any AC in $A_f$ that has more than one co-occurrence will be considered as a rule.
 As a result, this version of \tool without the conditional probabilities extracts 1,621 imprecise rules and extracts constraints with an F-1 of 27.9\% on the same evaluation set (Table~\ref{tab:constraint_quality}).
-In contrast, our \tool, with the conditional probabilities, constructs \totalnumpat rules~(Table~\ref{tab:constraint_stat}) and extracts constraints with a much higher F-1 of \fscoretotal\% (Table~\ref{tab:constraint_quality}) on the same data. \lin{add two columns to the table to show 1338}\danning{added}\hung{checked}
+In contrast, our \tool, with the conditional probabilities, constructs \totalnumpat rules~(Table~\ref{tab:constraint_stat}) and extracts constraints with a much higher F-1 of \fscoretotal\% (Table~\ref{tab:constraint_quality}) on the same data.

 Overall, \tool extracts tens of thousands of correct constraints for these libraries, which enables the generation of valid inputs for detecting \oursAll bugs.
 We show the breakdown of the number of rules and constraints extracted for all three libraries in Table~\ref{tab:constraint_stat}.
 Note that a subtree can be mapped to multiple categories of ACs.